 At the age of 16, in 2001, Chloe was encouraged to audition for a full time professional dance course in London.
 After a successful audition, Chloe decided to progress on to the classical ballet course at London Studio Centre where she studied ballet intensively along with musical theatre, jazz, contemporary, tap and street dance for the following 2 years and gained a Diploma in Dance Education.

 Mark trained at Northern School of Contemporary Dance, Laban and Transitions Dance Company gaining Diploma in HE, BA Honours Degree and GTP qualifications.
 He featured in Matthew Bourne’s highly acclaimed adaptation of Swan Lake, which was a resident production in the West End of London and toured internationally.
-Mark and his fellow cast of all-male swans were also featured in the final scene of the Billy Elliot film.

 International Ballet Champion